Looking at Home Buyers' and Home Sellers' Protection Insurance and how it can help you...

 - Buyer has a search on the property which shows up major issues, which stops the sale from going through

-- Buyer's mortgage lender values the property at less than the accepted offer
+- Buyer's house repayments lender values the property at less than the accepted offer

 - Structural defects are identified in the property and the cost of repair exceeds 10% of the accepted offer

 - Buyer is diagnosed with a terminal illness, dies, or is given notice of redundancy or relocation and is unable or unwilling to continue with purchase